megthekiwi/download-monitor/readme.txt

 License: GPLv3
 Text Domain: -

+DM with Meg edits.
 Download Monitor is a plugin for uploading and managing downloads, tracking downloads, and displaying links.

 == Description ==

+DM with Meg edits.
 Download Monitor provides an interface for uploading and managing downloadable files (including support for multiple versions), inserting download links into posts, and logging downloads.

 = Features =